Summary: Yet another SICP blog, but in Clojure and with a little bit of a Java developers’ perspective.

 There are two ways to evaluate an expression:

-- Applicative-order evaluation: evaluate an expression “from inside out”, that is evaluate first the arguments and then apply
+- Applicative-order evaluation: evaluate an expression “from inside out”, meaning, evaluate first the arguments and then apply

 - Normal-order evaluation: “from outside in” or “fully expand and then reduce”